Tim Carter (wide receiver): New York Giants

 The New York Giants drafted Carter with the 14th pick in the second round of the 2002 NFL Draft.

 Tim Carter made his first reception, for 22 yards, of the 2006 season in the huge comeback against the Philadelphia Eagles in week two.
 During the game, he also scored his first touchdown of the season, on a fumble return after Plaxico Burress fumbled and the ball rolled into the end zone.
 Carter was again in the end zone the following week, with 3 receptions for 43 yards and a touchdown versus the Seattle Seahawks.
-He was decent against the Washington Redskins, with 4 receptions for 44 yards.
 Carter ended the season with 22 receptions for 253 yards and 3 touchdowns, despite garnering only 8 starts.

 Cleveland Browns

 He was traded on March 9, 2007, to the Cleveland Browns for running back Reuben Droughns.
 He went on to appear in all 16 games for the Browns during the 2007 season, catching eight passes for 117 yards and a touchdown.
 He became a free agent following the season.